-A licensee would have to ensure that an event is conducted in compliance with the Bingo Act and rules promulgated under it.
-The license would have to be posted and conspicuously visible at all times at the event location.
-A charity game or numeral game (under Article 1) could be conducted at the event, and the executive director would have sole enforcement and supervisory authority.
+A licensee must ensure that an event is conducted in compliance with the Bingo Act and rules promulgated under it.
+The license must be posted and conspicuously visible at all times at the event location.
+A charity game or numeral game (under Article 1) may be conducted at the event, and the executive director has sole enforcement and supervisory authority.

-A licensee could only conduct an event with equipment that it owned, rented from another qualified organization under an approved rental agreement, or purchased or rented from a supplier.
-No more than \$20,000 could be received in exchange for imitation money or chips on any day under the license.
-However, if the licensee conducted the millionaire party without using dealers from a supplier and owned the location at which the party was held, and if the license was for fewer than four days of gaming, the daily limit would be determined by dividing \$80,000 by the number of days under the license.
+A licensee may only conduct an event with equipment that it owns, rents from another qualified organization under an approved rental agreement, or purchases or rents from a supplier.
+No more than \$20,000 can be received in exchange for imitation money or chips on any day under the license.
+However, if the licensee conducts the millionaire party without using dealers from a supplier and owns the location where the party is held, and if the license is for fewer than four days of gaming, the daily limit is determined by dividing \$80,000 by the number of days under the license.

-Gaming would have to be restricted to the demarcated area approved by the executive director, and access to the demarcated area would have to be controlled.
-A licensee could not allow access by an individual under 18 years old to a demarcated area when gaming was being conducted.
-If alcohol were served at an event, any individual in the demarcation area who is at least 18 years old but younger than 21 would have to wear a mark indicating that a member or agent of the licensee has verified the individual's age and identification.
+Gaming must be restricted to the demarcated area approved by the executive director, and access to the demarcated area must be controlled.
+A licensee cannot allow access by an individual under 18 years old to a demarcated area when gaming is being conducted.
+If alcohol is served at an event, any individual in the demarcation area who is at least 18 years old but younger than 21 must wear a mark indicating that a member or agent of the licensee has verified the individual's age and identification.